 Biking the Continental Divide

 Thru biker, Marty Ylialto, is biking 2753.9 miles from Canada to Mexico along the Continental Divide Trail, and he needs to find food!
 Due to the remoteness of this trial, Marty’s next meal is very likely to be found in a gas station convenience store.
-Thru biking the Continental Divide comes with many challenges, including many long, remote stretches that have nowhere to re-supply, except for a gas station.
-Marty’s challenge with gas station meals is that remote stations are not stocked beyond basic snacks such as chips and sodas.
-He will have to get creative and come up with nutritious, high calorie meals with basic necessities.
-Before Marty began his journey, he needed to do some research to prepare himself for eating along the Great Continental Divide Trail.
+Thru biking the Continental Divide comes with many challenges, including many long, remote stretches with lonely gas stations to rely on for resupplying food and water.
+The challenge with gas station meals is finding nutrition beyond chips and candy.
+Marty shows us how to transform a stop at a convenience mart into a few days worth of provisions.

 - 1 Banana 105 calories